NALMS Committees & Board Liaisons

 Objectives: regular and effective communications are essential to the functioning of a largely-volunteer organization like NALMS.
 The Communications Committee helps ensure that all communications coming from NALMS staff, officers, directors, committees, liaisons, and programs stay true to NALMS mission.

-Committee Chair: Frank Wilhelm, President – click to contact!
+Committee Chair: Frank Browne, President – click to contact!

 Objective: to provide leadership for the Society, the Board of Directors, and NALMS office staff.
 The Executive Committee is comprised of the NALMS President, Past President, President-Elect, Secretary, and Treasurer.
 Meet our current Executive Committee!